Manishearth/manishearth.github.io/source/drafts/ffi.md

 Note that this is shifting some of the safety invariants to the C++ side: We rely on the C++ to give us valid references, and we rely on it to not have nulls when the type is not marked as nullable.
 Most C++ codebases internally rely on such invariants for safety anyway, so this isn't much of a stretch.

-We do this on both sides, actually: Many of our Rust-defined `extern "C"` functions that C++ calls get to be internally-safe because the types let us assume the validity of the pointers obtaned from C++.
+We do this on both sides, actually: Many of our Rust-defined `extern "C"` functions that C++ calls get to be internally-safe because the types let us assume the validity of the pointers obtained from C++.